-9. Mandatory features§
+9. Mandatory features

-Authenticators that include FIDO_2_1 in versions:
+Authenticators that include FID0_2_1 in versions:

-- 1. MUST support the hmac-secret extension - 2.
-MUST include the clientPin option ID or the uv option ID (or both), with the value true, in the authenticatorGetInfo response's options member if the rk option ID has the value true. - 3.
-MUST either include the credMgmt option ID with the value true in the authenticatorGetInfo response's options member, or support all the same functionality via a built-in UI, if the rk option ID has the value true. - 4.
-MUST support the credProtect extension if some form of user verification is supported, unless all credentials are implicitly created at credProtect level three. - 5.
-MUST include the pinUvAuthToken option ID with the value true in the authenticatorGetInfo response's options member if either the clientPin or uv option IDs have the value true. - 6.
-MUST include an array element with the value 2 in the authenticatorGetInfo response's pinUvAuthProtocols member (i.e. support PIN/UV auth protocol two) if it includes any values at all.
+- 1. MUST support the hmac-secret extension. - 2.
+MUST support PIN establishment/maintenance or a built-in user verification method (or both) if the option ID for rk has the value true.
+The option ID values for clientPin and uv MUST have either the valuestrue or false, depending on if a pin has been set or a biometric template enrolled on the authenticator. - 3.
+MUST either include the credMgmt option ID with the value true in the authenticatorGetInfo response's options member, or support all the same functionality via a built-in UI, if thek option ID has the value true. - MUST support the credProtect extension if some form of user verification is supported, unless all credentials are implicitly created at credProtect level three. - 5.
+MUST include the pinUvAuthToken option ID with the value true in the authenticatorGetInfo response's options member if either the clientPin or uv option IDs have the value true. - MUST include an array element with the value2 in the authenticatorGetInfo response's pinUvAuthProtocols member (i.e. support PIN/UV auth protocol two) if it includes any values at all.

-10. Interoperating with CTAP1/U2F authenticators§
+10. Interoperating with CTAP1/U2F authenticators